Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Surgical Placement of Drainage Tubes

-Discuss treatment options with your eye care provider, and start managing the condition as soon as possible.
-Treatment will depend on the type of glaucoma you are suffering from, its severity, any other medical conditions you have, and any medications you are taking.
+The treatment your eye doctor recommends will depend on the type of glaucoma you are suffering from, its severity, any other medical conditions you have, and any medications you are taking.

 Talk to your health care providers about all possible risk factors and side effects, and be sure they are aware of your full medical history.
 Generally, your eye care provider will monitor your glaucoma and prescribe a treatment regime to slow its progression.
 If the condition worsens, they will discuss more invasive treatment measures, like surgery.